April 30 @ 6:15 pm – 7:45 pm

 About the Presenter:

-Yonatan Tesfagiorgis is a Life Skills Coach at The Sinneave Family Foundation and has been working with neurodivergent and Autistic individuals for over 8 years.
-He strives to offer skill building strategies using a neuro affirming framework and aspires to provide an inclusive space for all individuals.
+Yonatan Tesfagiorgis is a Life Skills Coach at The Sinneave Family Foundation and has been working with neurodivergent and Autistic individuals for more than 8 years.
+He offers skill-building strategies using a neuro-affirming framework and provides an inclusive space for all individuals.

 If you have questions, reach out to info@sinneavefoundation.org or call 403 210-5000.
 We’re here to help.